datarockets/ruby-style/doc/STYLE_GUIDE_RSPEC.md

 ```

 * <a name="rspec-example-length"></a>
  A long example is usually more difficult to understand.
-Consider extracting out some behaviour, e.g. with a `let` block, or a helper method.
+Consider extracting out some behavior, e.g. with a `let` block, or a helper method.

   <sup>[[link](#rspec-example-length)]</sup>